 - Easy access to mountains, national parks, beaches, and rainforests

-- Study on two of Australia's most unique campuses: Callaghan (covered in bushland) and Newcastle City - with a free shuttle to take you back and forth
+- Study on two unique campuses: Callaghan (covered in bushland) and Newcastle City - with a free shuttle!

 In only about 50 years, the University of Newcastle has established itself as a world-class institution that ranks near the top.
 The University combines academic prestige with a stunning spot on the central coast of Australia.
 It’s an ideal choice for students looking for a challenging academic experience in a smaller city.

 The University of Newcastle offers a selection of courses that rival any university.
 You might be impressed by its top-ranked STEM fields (science, technology, engineering, and math).
 Or you might be drawn to its business school, which holds accreditation by the AACSB.
 Finally, you can take excellent courses in a range of topics, including health and social sciences, architecture and design, and education.